113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

 You can use [CocoaPods ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cocoapods.org){: new_window} or [Carthage ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Carthage/Carthage){: new_window} to get the `BMSCore` package.

 1. To install `BMSCore` by using CocoaPods, add the following lines to your Podfile.
-If your project does not have a Podfile yet, use the `pod init` command.
+If your project doesn't have a Podfile yet, use the `pod init` command.

   ```Swift
   use_frameworks!